Golf: a low-contact outdoor sport

 2. Safety and hygiene recommendations during your game

 Golf courses recommend that pin flags are left in place and are not touched in any way, and a lot of holes now have cup liners installed to prevent the ball from falling into the hole.
 Many bunkers are maintained without the use of rakes, to avoid unnecessary handling.
 Some courses have implemented an electronic points system in order to avoid the use of physical score cards.

 3. How many players can there be in a team?

 Groups of up to four people may play together, but social distancing must still be maintained during the game.

 4. Common areas: Follow this advice in reception, the restaurant and cafeteria, locker rooms and toilets

 Minimal use of the reception area is recommended, and do check in advance to see whether or not the café, restaurant and shop are open, or if there are restrictions in place.
 Golf courses have also introduced enhanced disinfection regimes for toilets and locker rooms, and in many cases the capacity of the latter may have been reduced.

-And remember to always wear a face mask and to use hand sanitiser.
+And remember to always use hand sanitiser.